ygIUB/PHYS-139-Final-Project/README.md

 ## Data
 The Project's dataset has been referenced in the GitHub repository.
 It is saved in the form of a .zip file in a Google Drive.
 The link is [here](https://drive.google.com/file/d/1ZmZ1RG796ClDXdjM_TKP6RGAd-pNKZfH/view?usp=drive_link).

-A good way to procure the dataset would be to directly download it and then unzip it. <br>
+A good way to procure the dataset would be to directly download it in the same directory as the cloned directory and then unzip it. <br>
 ```unzip cem-mitolab.zip```